Secure cloud computing: Where the reseller fits

 Best practices Ensuring availability in the face of DDoS attacks can be challenging.

-Fortunately, there is a large body of best current practices for maintaining availability which have been developed by the internet operational community and successfully deployed by many service providers and data centre operators with a good track record of maintaining availability.
+Fortunately, there is a large body of best current practices for maintaining availability which have been developed by the internet operational community and successfully deployed by many service providers and data center operators with a good track record of maintaining availability.

 There is a real opportunity for resellers to become managed security service providers and take on some of these operational aspects of cloud services through their security skills and security operations centre.